Master Degrees in Risk Management in Boston

 What Is Risk Mitigation?

 Risk mitigation is the practice of reducing identified risks.
-As risks are everywhere for individuals and businesses, it’s important that you understand these various risks, how they can hurt you or your business, and come up with a plan to reduce the impact of those risks.
+As risks are everywhere for individuals and businesses, it’s important that you understand these various risks, how they may hurt you or your business, and come up with a plan to reduce the impact of those risks.

 Some of the types of risk mitigation include: